 Penobscot Building

-The building, on the National Register of Historic Places, was designed by architect Wirt Rowland.
-Made of basic limestone with a granite base, at first, it doesn’t seem so flashy but look again.
+The building, on the National Register of Historic Places, is made of basic limestone with a granite base, at first, it doesn’t seem so flashy but look again.

 David Stott (downtown)